 You can’t come all the way to Saint-Tropez without spending a day at Pampelonne beach, where dozens of upmarket beach clubs act as catwalks for the very latest cruise wear.
 Les Jumeaux is the one most tailored to families.
 And a night in Saint-Tropez itself is good fun too, the kids will enjoy admiring the yachts in the harbor, then head to a brasserie in the old town that the hotel has recommended.

 Restaurants don’t get buzzy until beyond 9pm in the town, so eating in the hotel is a better option with little ones.
 And once you’ve eaten dinner at the Mas, you won’t want to look elsewhere anyway.
 The menu is innovative and varied and every dish is a delight to the eyes and the tastebuds.
 The children’s menu is well thought out too.
 My daughter is still dreaming about the chocolate mousse!

 Le Mas de Chastelas is in the CB!
 Hotel Collection, which means we can help you book your holiday here.
 Our accommodation booking service is free.
 Use the Check Availability button on the Le Mas de Chastelas family-friendly review and a Family Vacation Consultant will follow up with you.

 We can also help craft a comprehensive itinerary to France including activities, guides, and logistics advice.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.